-b) If the ends of the levers hit against each other, while in the drive position (levers rotated in as far as possible), make adjustments by moving the levers outwards to the neutral lock position and carefully bending them outward.
+b) If the ends of the levers hit against each other, while in the drive position (levers rotated in as far as possible), make adjustments by moving the levers outwards to the neutral lock position and carefully bend them outward.
 Move them back to the drive position and check for clearance, repeat if necessary.

-3.7 POSITION DISCHARGE CHUTE
+3.6 POSITION DISCHARGE CHUTE.

-3.7.1 Loosen two (2) 5/16" nyloc nuts attaching discharge chute.
+3.6.1 Loosen two (2) 5/16" nylock nuts attaching discharge chute.
 Lower the discharge chute into position.
-Retighten nyloc nuts until chute is snug but can pivot freely.
+Retighten nylock nuts until chute is snug but can pivot freely.

-3.8 SERVICE ENGINE
+3.7 SERVICE ENGINE.

-Engine is shipped with oil, check oil level and if necessary fill to the appropriate level with SAE 10W-30 or 10W-40, AP1 service class SF or SG for operating in temperatures above $0^{\circ}$ F (-18° C).
+Engine is shipped with oil, check oil level and if necessary fill to the appropriate level with SAE 10W-30 or 10W-40, AP1 service class SF or SG for operating in temperatures above 0° F (-18° C).
 See Engine Operator's Manual.